 A career in agriculture is more than farming or working on the land, providing a wide range of opportunities across the supply chain and the broader communication process.
 Explore your passion in finance, science, marketing, media, sales or information technology and discover how rural Australia and agriculture can provide you with a lifetime of career opportunities.

 CSU’s proud history of education in the Agricultural and Wine Sciences supports your passion to learn and innovate in this constantly evolving field.
 Our courses allow you to follow your strengths and develop expertise in an area relevant to your career goals, such as agriculture, agribusiness, horticulture, farm management, viticulture and wine science.

-Depending on your course, you have access to campus farms and an on campus commercial winery, will undertake industry visits, and be taught by experienced staff and guest lecturers, ensuring you will graduate with the practical skills and experience necessary to forge a career in these industries.
+Depending on your course, you will have access to campus farms and an on campus commercial winery, will undertake industry visits, and be taught by experienced staff and guest lecturers, ensuring you graduate with the practical skills and experience necessary to forge a career in these industries.

 CSU graduates have the qualities to meet new challenges, and can make a difference in the industry across the world through their expertise in new forms of agriculture.

 Today there is an exciting range of professional careers within the food, wine and fibres industries.
 Whether you are interested in feeding the world, adapting to climate change, developing the environment or managing future energy sources, CSU will help you pursue your passions.